StateMirror — Spec Sheet

 - Snapshot identifier (snapshot_id)

-- Monotonic sequence number (instance-local ordering)
+- Instance-local sequence number

 - Receipt timestamp (received_at)